 Automate your savings through a direct deposit from your paycheck into a savings account.
-Alternatively, you can set up automatic transfers from your checking account to your savings account on payday or the day after with banks like Capital One 360 which I have used for years.
+Alternatively, you can set up automatic transfers from your checking account to your savings account on payday.

 Does All Of This Sound Like Too Much Work?